aws-samples/sqs-fargate-ddb-cdk-go/README.md

 ## Instructions

-You can build and deploy the sample application on LocalStack by running the `run.sh` script.
+You can build and deploy the sample application on LocalStack by running `make run`.
 Here are instructions to deploy and test it manually step-by-step.

 ### Running the LocalStack container